 It’s a fact of investing life that market conditions change over time and some investments will outperform others.
 So how can you manage your risks in the face of such changes?
 Consider asset allocation.

-You may have some diversification if you own mutual funds, variable annuities and variable life insurance products because they are often made up of shares of each of these types of investments.
+Spreading your wealth out across a variety of investments within each major asset class is known as portfolio diversification.
+You may have some diversification if you own mutual funds, variable annuities and variable life insurance products because they’re often made up of shares of stocks, bonds or cash equivalents.

-Your asset allocation strategy should be consistent with how you like to invest (your investor profile) and how much time you have until you want to reach your goal (your time horizon).
+Your investment strategy should be consistent with how you like to invest (your investor profile).
+It also should be consistent with how much time you have until you want to reach your goal (your time horizon).

-Your age, risk tolerance and other retirement assets determine your investor profile – conservative, moderate or aggressive.
-Your time horizon is how long you expect your assets will remain invested.
+Your age, risk tolerance and other retirement assets determine your investor profile:

-What asset allocation is right for your situation?
-Your investment professional can help you decide how to mix asset classes based on the amount of risk you're comfortable with and your financial target.
+What investment strategy is right for your situation?
+Your investment professional can help you decide how to mix asset classes based on the amount of risk you're comfortable with, as well as your financial target.

 Review your investment mix regularly

 It’s worth the time to evaluate your investments and financial goals on a regular basis with your investment professional.
 Your needs and goals may change over time.
 When you’re close to reaching a major financial goal, such as helping to put a child through college, you may want to adjust your allocation to reflect the change.